The Transparency Bargain

 "When the cost of participation is total transparency and the cost of privacy is exclusion, who designed the choice — and what did they gain?"

-— The core question, still unanswered The Three Mechanisms
+— The core question, still unanswered Technical Brief

-The Bargain operates through three interlocking systems.
+The Bargain operates through four interlocking mechanisms.
 Each reinforces the others.
 Together, they make opting out not illegal but unlivable.

 Telemetry